-When you tell new or existing clients about your new pricing structure, you don't have to tell them all the details.
-You simply present your fees in a simple way, giving clients various options.
+When you tell new or existing clients about your new pricing structure, you don't have to share all the details.
+You present your fees clearly, giving clients various options.

 You must then make it very clear that your rates are not static and they may increase based on your pricing strategy.
-You should then explain what your strategy involves.
-For example, annual rate increases on the 1st January at 2.5% increase… or even bi-annual increases on 1st June and 1st January.
+You should then explain what your procedure involves.
+For example, annual rate increases on the 1st January at 2.5% increase, or even bi-annual increases on 1st June and 1st January.

 If you set things out clearly from the off, there will be no opportunity for anyone to contest things in future.

 It's easy to inform new clients of your new pricing strategy, but how do you tell existing ones?
 One of the best ways is to send out a formal letter, detailing why you will be raising your prices.
 You have to give good reasons as to why you're doing so.

 Do you add real value, and can you justify the increase?
 Prove it!
 Can they afford to leave you?
 Have you done any extra training, boosted your skills or made investments in your business?
 Can you demonstrate over-servicing – is it unsustainable?
 Can you come up with new ideas to get them excited so they can imagine a future working with you?
 Clients won't want to pay more for the same service; you have to justify the rate increase.

 When you have completed your letter, send it out at least a month in advance of your rate rise and ensure you include a sentence explaining that you will be carrying out annual or bi-annual rate reviews in future.